gabesullice/juissy/README.md

 // It's best to read the code beneath these comments, then fill in your gaps in
 // understading with these comments.

 // `client.all()` returns a Promise.
-You may specify a max number of resource to
+You may specify a limit for number of
-// retrieve, sorting rules, and filters too!
-If no maximum is given the client
+// resources to retrieve, sorting rules, and filters too!
+If no limit is given
-// will *lazily* resolve every resource on the server!
+// the client will *lazily* resolve every resource on the server!
-  // The Promise returned by `client.all()` resolves to a cursor.
+  // The Promise returned by `client.all()` resolves to a stream.
     // You "consume" resources by specifing a function to run for every resolved
     // resource.
 This will run for every resource up to the given maximum or
     // until there are no more resources available.
-      // `forEach` itself returns a Promise that will resolve to either a
+      // `subscribe` itself returns a Promise that will resolve to either a
       // function or `false` if there are no more resources available.
           // The `more` function lets you increase the number of resources to be
           // resolved.
           // Once the maximum has been increased, you may consume the additional
           // resources.
-            // While the second `forEach` call is "nested" here for the sake of
+            // While the second `subscribe` call is "nested" here for the sake of
             // example, you need not do the same.
-Just take care that `forEach` is not called again before the first `forEach` has
+Just take care that `subscribe` is not called again before the first `subscribe` has
             // completed.

-client.all('node--recipe', { max: 3, sort: 'title' })
+client.all('node--recipe', { limit: 3, sort: 'title' })
-  .then(cursor => {
+  .then(stream => {
-    return cursor.forEach(print('Initial'))
+    return stream.subscribe(print('Initial'))
       .then(more => {
         console.log(`There are ${more ? 'more' : 'no more'} resources!`);
         if (more) {
           more(10);
-          cursor
+          stream
-            .forEach(print('Additional'))
+            .subscribe(print('Additional'))
             .then(evenMore => {
               console.log(`There are ${evenMore ? 'more' : 'no more'} resources!`);
             });